-Blue Shield of California will continue to provide financial support for members battling the novel coronavirus (COVID-19) by extending its commitment to waive co-payments, coinsurance, and deductibles for treatment of COVID-19 for three more months through December 31, 2020.
+Blue Shield of California will continue to provide financial support for members battling the novel coronavirus (COVID-19) by extending its commitment to waive co-payments, coinsurance, and deductibles for treatment of COVID-19 through Feb.
+28, 2021.

 “As the COVID-19 pandemic continues, we remain committed to finding ways to provide critical support to help our members receive the care they need and this extension is another way of doing that,” said Todd Walthall, chief operating officer, Blue Shield of California.
 “Our members, providers, employers and their employees deserve access to high-quality, affordable health care more than ever and we are glad to be here for them.”

 The extension of the treatment and Teladoc cost-sharing waivers is part of Blue Shield’s broad support for its members during the pandemic and related economic crisis.
 The health plan also has provided millions of dollars in premium support and relief for many Individual & Family Plan members and small group employer customers.

 Blue Shield is also committed to continuing to cover COVID-19 screening and testing in accordance with applicable state and federal law.
 That includes waiving cost-sharing for diagnostic testing and related screening services provided to individuals with symptoms, or known or suspected exposure to COVID-19.

 The health plan’s subsidiary Blue Shield of California Promise Health Plan, which serves Medi-Cal, Medicare and Cal Mediconnect beneficiaries, already provides access to testing and treatment with no additional costs to members.